rukman7/HealthTrackerREST/README.md

-### Creating an user
+### Creating a user

-An user profile needs to be created to use any features of the Fitness Keeper.
+A user profile needs to be created to use any features of the Fitness Keeper.

 <h1 align="center" style="display: block; font-size: 2.5em; font-weight: bold; margin-block-start: 1em; margin-block-end: 1em;">